mclarkson/obdi-rsyncbackup/README.md

 ## What is it?

-A simple backup solution for Linux servers, that achieves deduplication and compression using the zfs file system.
+A simple backup solution for Linux servers that achieves deduplication and compression using the zfs file system.

 ## Installation